aleshaleksey/fansys23/08-spell-list.md

 |Attack/Manoeuvre|SAP+[WIS]|
 |Save|-|

-**Description**: Gather a "medium" sized hand out of the earth or chipped rock at the target square.
+**Description**: Gather a "medium" sized hand out of the earth or rock at the target square.
 The hand is manipulated as your own.
 It is considered proficient with any tools and attacks/manoeuvres you are proficient in.
 Including on the turn it is called, you may use your main action to move the hand 20ft and carry out one of the following actions:

 + Grapple a target (SAP+[WIS]).
 + Shove/Throw a target (SAP+[WIS]).
 + Make a targeted melee attack (SAP+[WIS]).
 + Make any manipulation you can with your own hand, but at disadvantage.
-+ The hand provides heavy cover for any medium sized or smaller entity behind it.
++ The hand provides heavy cover and light concealment for any medium sized or smaller entity behind it.

 **Limitation**: